-As of 2014, we at the National Center for Employee Ownership (NCEO) estimate there are almost 12,000 employee stock ownership plans (ESOPs) covering about 13.5 million employees.
+As of 2014, we at the National Center for Employee Ownership (NCEO) estimate there are roughly 7,000 employee stock ownership plans (ESOPs) covering about 13.5 million employees.
 Since the beginning of the 21st century there has been a decline in the number of plans but an increase in the number of participants.
 There also are about 2,000 profit sharing and stock bonus plans that are substantially invested in company stock and are like ESOPs in other ways.
-In addition, we estimate that 10 million employees participate in plans that provide stock options or other individual equity to most or all employees.
+In addition, we estimate that roughly 9 million employees participate in plans that provide stock options or other individual equity to most or all employees.
 Up to 5 million participate in 401(k) plans that are primarily invested in employer stock.
 As many as 11 million employees buy shares in their employer through employee stock purchase plans.
 Eliminating overlap, we estimate that approximately 28 million employees participate in an employee ownership plan.
 These numbers are estimates, but are probably conservative.
 Overall, employees now control about 8% of corporate equity.

 Although other plans now have substantial assets, most of the estimated 4,000 majority employee-owned companies have ESOPs.